geonetwork/core-geonetwork/docs/manual/docs/customizing-application/misc.md

 ### Using the H2 tool

-Download the platform independent zip file from <http://www.h2database.com/html/download.html> and unblock/extract it.
+Download the platform-independent zip file from the [H2 download page](http://www.h2database.com/html/download.html) and unblock/extract it.
 At a command prompt change to the following directory:

 `h2/bin`